atlev/PhiOS-Fixed/Documentation/PhiOS_readme.txt

 You can also use your own fonts in one of two ways :-

 1. Use a REXPaint-compatible font tileset.
 This is the preferred method.
 - Simply copy and paste the REXPaint font .png directly into your Unity project.
-The higher the resolution the better, so I upscaled the default 20x20 font to 60x60 using Nearest Neighbour scaling in order to preserve the hard pixels.
-- Your .png texture should be imported into Unity with the Alpha From Grayscale and bilinear filtering enabled.
+- Your .png texture should be imported into Unity with the Alpha From Grayscale.
 - Create a new material for your font texture, you can use my Phigames/Alpha Vertex Color shader but any transparent vertex color shader will work.
 - Assign this material to the BitmapFont MonoBehaviour component on the Display object of the bootstrap in your scene hierarchy, under the REXPaint CP437 header.
 - Make sure "Use REX Paint Font" IS ticked.
 - Ensure texture size and grid size is correct for your .png font texture.
-- Bilinear filtering will cause some bleeding artifacts, so set your bleed here to counteract this.
-The bleed value of 3 works well with the default font.
 - You can use the Quad Height Scale variable to vertically stretch your font.
 Square fonts (scale of 1) are preferable for topdown map tiles, but this is less readable as text.
-The default 1.4 scale seems to be a nice compromise between readable text and aesthetically pleasing map tiles.
+The default 1.75 scale seems to be a nice compromise between readable text and aesthetically pleasing map tiles.

 OR...